 6. I understand and agree that I must disclose, and will continue to disclose, any occurrence or event that could have an adverse material impact on the project.
+You must choose at least one option YES

 7. I certify that the requested funding is needed to ensure this program/project will occur within the City limits of Charleston West Virginia.